NuTufts/lareqnn/README.md

 ## Setup:

- - Put singularity container in lareqnn. can be found on goeppert and trex at `/home/oalterkait/lareqnn/singularity_minkowskiengine_u20.04.cu111.torch1.9.0_comput8.sif`
+ - Download Singularity.
+The container can be found on goeppert and trex at `/home/oalterkait/mink-pytorch1.12.sif`.
+Can also be downloaded from the link at the bottom.

  - Change the data location in `configs/default_config.yaml` or choose a different config file by changing `config_log` in `train_lightning.py`